GenesisFunction/terraform-aws-single-account-starter/README.md

 # Single-Account-Starter

-This is to showcase the use of many GenesisFunction and Community modules working together to configure a single account architecture using terraform version 0.12.
+This is to showcase the use of many GenesisFunction and Community modules working together to configure a single account architecture using terraform version 0.12 or higher.

 ### ToDo
 - Wrap with templating language to output a custom from GUI.